Tags: Finally, a Way to Slice Time Tracks by Activity

 Filtering by tags in the Summary

 The Summary page now has a tag filter button.
 Click it, select one or more tags, and the table narrows to only the tracks that carry those tags.
-Combined with the existing date and project filters, I can answer questions like "How many hours did I spend on user interviews for Acme Corp last month?" in seconds.
+Combined with the existing date and project filters, you can answer questions like "How many hours did I spend on user interviews for Acme Corp last month?" in seconds.

 Tag statistics at a glance

 The Tags page itself shows usage statistics for every tag: how many completed tracks use it, the total tracked time, and the total billable time.
-This lets me spot which activities eat the most hours and which ones drive the most revenue without leaving the page.
+This lets you spot which activities eat the most hours and which ones drive the most revenue without leaving the page.

-• Interviews (blue) for every user research session.
+- Interviews (blue) for every user research session.

-• Synthesis (purple) for affinity mapping and insight extraction.
+- Synthesis (purple) for affinity mapping and insight extraction.

-• Workshops (orange) for facilitation and co-design sessions.
+- Workshops (orange) for facilitation and co-design sessions.

-• Admin (gray) for invoicing, scheduling, and email.
+- Admin (gray) for invoicing, scheduling, and email.

-• Writing (green) for reports, case studies, and documentation.
+- Writing (green) for reports, case studies, and documentation.

 Tags and billing